aleshaleksey/fansys23/08-spell-list.md

 If the target object/material is in contact with an entity at the start of its turn, then the entity must succeed on a Con save or take 2d8 + [Sup] fire damage.

-**Upcast**: At 4 MP dice the spell affects level III materials.
+**Upcast (local only)**: At 4 MP dice the spell affects level III materials.
 At 7 MP dice, the spell affects level IV materials.

 **Global**: The spell targets all materials/objects (of material level II or lower) in a 50ft radius and lasts for 1 hour.